etibger/colorwheel/README.md

 - Smooth HSV-based color wheel rendering
 - Numbered markers for specified hex colors
-- Legend with color swatches, hex codes, and RGB values
+- Legend with color swatches, name of the ink
 - Configurable canvas dimensions, marker size, and output filename

 ## Table of Contents